Thomas De Quincey: Child and student

-Thomas Penson De Quincey was born at 86 Cross Street, Manchester, Lancashire.
-His father, a successful merchant with an interest in literature, died when De Quincey was quite young.
-Soon after his birth, the family went to The Farm and then later to Greenheys, a larger country house in Chorlton-on-Medlock near Manchester.
-In 1796, three years after the death of his father, Thomas Quincey, his mother – the erstwhile Elizabeth Penson – took the name "De Quincey".
-That same year, De Quincey's mother moved to Bath and enrolled him at King Edward's School.
+Thomas Penson Quincey was born at 86 Cross Street, Manchester, Lancashire.
+His father was a successful merchant with an interest in literature.
+Soon after Thomas's birth, the family moved to The Farm and then later to Greenheys, a larger country house in Chorlton-on-Medlock near Manchester.
+In 1796, three years after the death of his father, Thomas Quincey, his mother – the erstwhile Elizabeth Penson – took the name De Quincey.
+That same year, his mother moved to Bath and enrolled him at King Edward's School.
 He was a weak and sickly child.
 His youth was spent in solitude, and when his elder brother, William, came home, he wrought havoc in the quiet surroundings.
 De Quincey's mother was a woman of strong character and intelligence but seems to have inspired more awe than affection in her children.
-She brought them up strictly, taking De Quincey out of school after three years because she was afraid he would become big-headed, and sending him to an inferior school at Wingfield, Wiltshire.Around this time, in 1799, De Quincey first read Lyrical Ballads by William Wordsworth and Coleridge.
+She brought them up strictly, taking De Quincey out of school after three years because she was afraid he would become big-headed, and sending him to an inferior school at Wingfield, Wiltshire.

+Around this time, in 1799, De Quincey first read Lyrical Ballads by William Wordsworth and Coleridge.
 In 1800, De Quincey, aged 15, was ready for the University of Oxford; his scholarship was far in advance of his years.
-"That boy could harangue an Athenian mob better than you or I could address an English one", his master at Bath had said.
+"That boy could harangue an Athenian mob better than you or I could address an English one," his master at Bath said.
 He was sent to Manchester Grammar School, in order that after three years' stay he might obtain a scholarship to Brasenose College, Oxford, but he took flight after 19 months.